bluciam/TDD-workshop/index.md

 App_Name_developemnt=# \d
 ```

 will display a list of all the relations.
 With this information and with the information in the `model.rb` file, the factory can be written for the model.
-I used the `faker` gem to create random names and descriptions ([https://github.com/stympy/faker](https://github.com/stympy/faker "The Faker gem, github")).
-Given that _authors_ write _articles_, I also have a factory for articles.
+The `faker` gem creates random names and descriptions ([https://github.com/stympy/faker](https://github.com/stympy/faker "The Faker gem, github")).
+Given that _authors_ write _articles_, a factory for articles is also included.

 The factories look like this:

 ```ruby
 # spec/factories.rb